solidfox/re-natal/README.md

 - You can launch your app on the simulator without opening Xcode by running `react-native run-ios` in your app's root directory (since RN 0.19.0).

 - To change advanced settings run `re-natal xcode` to quickly open the Xcode project.
+(A workspace will be opened in preference to a project if present.)

 - If you have customized project layout and `re-natal upgrade` does not fit you well, then these commands might be useful for you: